 Most people have heard the saying, ‘As a man thinks in his heart, so is he’, but without always realising it goes all the way back to wise King Solomon.

-James Allen’s wrote his seminal book in 1903 which he called “As a Man Thinketh.”
+Back in 1903 James Allen’s wrote his seminal book which he called “As a Man Thinketh.”
 John Maxwell in his own book ‘The 15 invaluable laws of Growth’ says he read it in 7th grade and almost a dozen times more before the penny dropped with him that he was responsible for his own growth .

 We are all responsible for our own growth.